MINI FONDO ARGENTINA 2025 RULES

 1. Purpose of the Event

-100% of the proceeds will be allocated to the social project of Gran Fondo Argentina: the creation of the first Argentine Cycling School for children from Barrio 31 of Retiro (CABA).
+100% of the proceeds will go to the social project of the Gran Fondo Argentina: the creation of the first Argentine Cycling School for children from Barrio 31 in Retiro (CABA).

 2. Location